libremfg/rhize-docs/content/how-to/publish-subscribe/tutorial-create-equipment-class-rule.md

 a new topic, `Oven`, appears with its subtopic `OrderNumber`.

-If there is an equipment property bound to this topic, a topic called `MQTT/ValueChanged` also appear
+If there is an equipment property bound to this topic, a topic called `MQTT/DS-0806/ValueChanged` also appears.
 In addition, the published value should show in the column `Expression` of the equipment property `orderNumber`.

 {{< bigFigure